SagarJoshi73249/Kuka-IIWA_HandGuiding/README.md

 - **Data Collection Script**:
   - The script in this repository is designed for data collection.
   - Data is stored in the controller at ` C:\KRC\Roboter\Log\DataRecorder`.
+  - Use remote desktop to connect to the controller, default password is 68kuka1secpw59.
 - **ROS2 Connection Limitation**:
   - Hand guiding and ROS2 connection cannot operate simultaneously.